St Ann's, Nottingham: Demography

 In common with other parts of the city, the largely working-class population is still affected by the collapse of manufacturing industry and much of the area scores badly on government measures of deprivation.
 It is ethnically mixed with a strong sense of community.
 The population in 2005 was around 15,000.

 St Ann's is home to people from all over the world, such as: Pakistan, Afghanistan, the West Indies, Iran, Romania, Greece, Portugal, Italy, Spain, Turkey, Somalia, Sudan, South Sudan, Brazil, Mexico, Guinea, Thailand, China, Japan and South Korea.

 The area has a Pakistani Community Centre and the African Caribbean National Artistic Center (ACNA).

 Economy

 In the nineteenth century, the local industries were lace and textile manufacturing, like most of Nottingham.

-There is the St Ann's market, which has won EU backing of £200,000,000 to regenerate the market back into its former heyday.
+As of 2023, the area suffers from a lack of pubs, restaurants and shops, with locals left with few places to gather or meet and no major supermarket chains in the area.
+There is a weekly market, the St Ann's Market, which takes place every Tuesday morning.

-There are several ethnic run supermarkets from Jamaican to Pakistani, from Somali to Portuguese and from Italian to Greek.
-The two main ethnic supermarkets are Murat (which is Iranian) and Asiana, which is the largest oriental retail outlet in the East Midlands.
+There are several ethnic supermarkets including Jamaican, Pakistani, Somali, Portuguese, Italian and Greek.
+The two main ethnic supermarkets are Murat (which is Kurdish/Turkish) and Asiana, which is the largest oriental retail outlet in the East Midlands.